 E-mail: info@chiemgaukorn.de

-From about 12.00 p.m. on Wednesday there is a vegetarian, often vegan, organic lunch.
-While supplies last – pre-orders make planning easier for the team!
-You are also welcome to take cake and food with you – if possible, however, you should bring a container with you for transport.
+From around 12.00 p.m. on Wednesday there is a vegetarian, often vegan, organic lunch.
+While stocks last – pre-orders make planning easier for the team!
+You are also welcome to take cake and food with you - but if possible, you should bring a container for transport.

 The Bumbaurhof is a farm shop with a café in the north of Munich